pavliha/redux-load-middleware/README.md

 // We need to extend all Errors, we want to use inside React Components, from AppError because loadMiddleware would check if it instanceOf AppError

-export class ProgressBarLoader implements Loader {
+export class ProgressBarLoader implements Loading {
-   readonly name = 'ProgressBarLoader'
+   readonly name = 'ProgressBarLoading'
 }

 export class CoverError extends GeneralError {  // Just a regular `Error` with name property added